 Imerys calcined mullites are recognized as the global benchmark.
 They are produced from clays mined from the South Georgia kaolin belt in the US, and blended to obtain chemistries between 45% and 70% alumina.

 Our Technology Center in Lyon (France) and our Tianjin laboratory (China) feature an extensive range of minerals processing, testing and analysis tools focused on high resistance materials.

-For refractory applications, Imerys high-duty, high-alumina mullites make excellent refractory product for bricks and castable due to high refractoriness, strong stability and high temperature behaviour.
+For refractory applications, Imerys high-duty, high-alumina mullites make an excellent refractory product for bricks and are castable due to high refractoriness, strong stability and high-temperature behavior.
 In this application, Mullite is well known under the brand Mulcoa.

 In investment casting foundry, Imerys mullite is used under Mulgrain name.
 Mulgrain is used in Shell used to receive the metal.
 Mulgrain is ideal for preventing metal-mold reaction as well as thermal shock and cracking in finished foundry parts due to their excellent refractoriness and low thermal expansion.

 Imerys offers an extensive portfolio of high-quality calcined minerals with different functional properties, making it a privileged partner for the refractories and ceramics industry.